 Jos Clevers (1951–2009) founded the Sittard Art Center in the Netherlands.

 Mohammed Kazem (b.
 1969) lives and works in Dubai, UAE.Read more

 He has participated in numerous editions of the Sharjah Biennial, receiving first prize for installations in 1999 and 2003, and in 2007, co-curated the Sharjah Biennial.
 Kazem’s work has appeared in many regional and international exhibitions at institutions such as Gallery Isabelle van den Eynde, Alserkal Avenue (2017, 2018, 2020), Cadoro-Zetrum ur Kunst und Wissenschaft, Maine (2019); Aicon Gallery, New York (2018); Taymour Grahne, New York (2014); Gwangju Museum of Art (2014); The New Museum (2014); Maraya Art Centre, Sharjah (2013); Boghossian Foundation (2013); the Mori Art Museum (2012); and University of the Arts, Philadelphia (2012).
-He has exhibited at the Venice Biennale three times, including a solo presentation for the UAE in 2013.
+He has exhibited at the Venice Biennale multiple times, including a solo presentation for the UAE in 2013.